 These were stand-out drinks for me at SV.
 The Blue lagoon with sparkling lemonade was a delight.
 Alongside Strawberry Delight, which was a red-coloured drink made with strawberry juice, fresh strawberries and ice inside.
 Both were refreshing drinks and eye-catchy drinks.

 Finally, like you're ordinary Biryani you have at many Asian homes.
 We opted for the chicken biryani as the main's, since it was a good one to share, the chicken was boneless and tender.
 This Biryani served on a plate looked great, provided it was a large portion it wasn't easy to finish.
 Therefore, we took the rest home to indulge in and share with the rest of the family.

 As the evening went on, the atmosphere became lively as the music started playing.
 The outdoor lights of the Grand Sapphire hotel lit up.
 It was the perfect time to shoot, as the hotel looked great from the outside.
 You had a car park full of cars and a great atmosphere to capture.

 Overall: I’ve given this restaurant a 9 out of 10.

 The experience and atmosphere were exciting since they lived up to the hype.
 You had music playing, plus on odd days they had special guests for entertainment purposes.
-I was impressed by their presentation as each dish looked delicious and Insta worthy.
-From the unique designed tray to cutlery and food.
-My Mrs was so impressed by the Pani Puri rated it the best she’s had in the UK so far that we ordered another one.
+I was impressed by their presentation as each dish looked delicious and Insta-worthy.
+My Mrs was so impressed by the Pani Puri and rated it the best she's had in the UK so far that we ordered another one.